joebew42/diaspora-replica/README.md

 $ DB=postgres bundle
 ```

 Add the generated Gemfile.lock under version control.
-In ``capistrano/config/deploy/production.rb`` Of course, you have to specify your git repository, too:
+In ``capistrano/config/deploy/production.rb`` you have to specify your git repository:

 ```
 set :repo_url, 'https://github.com/[your_github_username]/diaspora.git'